MishmashGroup/halo/README.md

 Halo! 🖖
 ==================

-Pure and simple render function with hydrating.
+Pure and simple render function with hydrating, in ~20 lines of code.

 How to run demo:
 --------